matloff/regtools/ChoosingKinKFoldCV.md

 2. Now consider the other extreme, K = n.
 During CV, we will be fitting models to data subsets of size n-1.
-But since the best model for n-1 amount of data will essentially be the same as for n amount (though possibly not the case of p is large), this choice of K seems best.
+But since the best model for n-1 amount of data will essentially be the same as for n amount (though possibly not the case if p is large), this choice of K seems best.
 But there are two problems.

 - Now we are facing a seriously large amount of computation -- for each